 Skip to 0 minutes and 10 secondsHi, and welcome to the closing of week two.
 And in this lecture, I would like to briefly summarize what we have discussed this week.
-So in this week we focused in particular process mining algorithms and how you can evaluate their results.
+So in this week we focused on particular process mining algorithms and how you can evaluate their results.
 Now, we were mainly focusing on the discovery part of process mining, so how you get from event data to a process model describing the behavior that's in this data.
-So first, we explained how our process model can be described.
-And therefore, we introduced a petri net notation.
+So first, we explained how a process model can be described.
+And therefore, we introduced the Petri net notation.
 So given this example, a token flows through the process.
-And whenever a transition fires, it consumes a token for each incoming arrow and for those as well on each outgoing arrow.
+And whenever a transition fires, it consumes a token for each incoming arrow and produces one on each outgoing arrow.

 Skip to 1 minute and 40 secondsSo the process model should have the option to complete.
 When it completes, it should be properly completed, and there should be no dead transitions.
 When all this is satisfied, the process model is sound and therefore contains no bugs.
 Then in the second half of this week we showed you how you can relate process models and behavior.
-So for clarity, we abbreviated the activity names to letters of the alphabet, and then, for instance, this process allows for particular traces or sequences of activities.
-And a multiple activity sequence is possible that can be generated by this petri net, mainly because of the choice between e and f and the parallelism between b, c, and d.
+So for clarity, we abbreviated the activity names to letters of the alphabet, and then, for instance, this process model allows for particular traces or sequences of activities.
+And there are multiple activity sequences possible that can be generated by this Petri net, mainly because of the choice between e and f and the parallelism between b, c, and d.

 Skip to 3 minutes and 48 secondsAnd although you don't want your process model to be imprecise, you do want to have some generalization or interpretation of what you have seen.
 Finally, you and I should be able to read the process model.
 So the process model should be sufficiently simple.
 The trick of many process discovery algorithms, but also you as a process miner is to balance these forces.
 And usually, as I mentioned before, you cannot really optimize all four at once.
 You have to pick your priorities right.
 So given this example data and the processing on the bottom, we can see that we can replay all the traces in this process model.
 It generalizes.